RaceCast/Acquisition/README.md

 ## About The Project

-NodeJS scripts for acquiring and transmitting data from the various sensors mounted on the embedded system.
+Node.js scripts for acquiring and transmitting data from the various sensors mounted on the embedded system.

 ### Features